-Dangerous waste characteristics as described in the Dangerous Waste Regulations published by the Washington State Department of Ecology (Ecology 2003) include ignitability, corrosivity, reactivity, and toxicity.
+Dangerous waste characteristics, as described in the Dangerous Waste Regulations published by the Washington State Department of Ecology (Ecology 2003), that are assigned to these tanks and are of interest to this study include ignitability, corrosivity, reactivity, and toxicity.
+Other dangerous waste characteristics are assigned to the TRUM wastes but were not included in this analysis.
 Characteristics of ignitability (D001), corrosivity (D002), reactivity (D003), and toxicity from 2,4,5-trichlorophenol (D041) associated with the TRUM wastes were considered.